Tooth decay conditions and syndromes.

-At different points throughout their lifetime, a person will be at increased risk for certain types of cavity-related problems.
+At different points in their lifetime, a person may be at increased risk for certain types of cavity-related problems.

 A) Children and adolescents.